paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `PUBL_FigureS_denovoassembly_metaQUAST_calN50.Snakefile`: plot the supplementary figure
     summarising the evaluation of the *de novo* assembly performance of the ancient and modern dental calculus samples
+  - `PUBL_FigureS_pyDamage_contigs.Snakefile`: plot the supplementar figure summarising the results of pyDamage on contig level

 X. `ENVS`: conda environments for the use with Snakemake